 Coral Oaks Golf Course- Play the front or back nine or enjoy an entire eighteen on one of Cape Coral’s best local golf course.
 Coral Oaks is a championship course, designed by Arthur Hills, that offers rich natural surroundings, eight beautiful lakes and enough bunkers that your chipping game will be pristine by the time you finish.
 Not ready for the big show?
 Coral Oaks has a state of the art practice facility that includes a driving range, chipping area and putting green so you can perfect your game before showing off to your friends and family.

-Mike Greenwell’s Family Fun Park- Mike Greenwell’s Family Fun Park has everything a family could want to do in an afternoon chockfull of fun.
+Gator Mike’s Family Fun Park- Gator Mike’s Family Fun Park has everything a family could want to do in an afternoon chockfull of fun.
 Arcade, Go-Karts, Mega Maze, Batting Cages, the list goes on and on and so does the entertainment.
-Fun for the whole family, the Family Fun Park surely lives up to its name.
+Fun for the whole family, Gator Mike’s Family Fun Park surely lives up to its name.

 Four Mile Cove- Featuring 365 acres of Cape Coral’s most beautiful and majestic wetlands and swamps, Four Mile Cove is highlighted by a 4,500 ft nature trail that shadows the Caloosahatchee River.
 Those who are more prone to the water are welcomed by the Caloosahatchee’s faultless canoe and kayak waterways.